-The division of labor at GCC differentiated various roles and subunits whose complementary capabilities were integrated both by superordinate goals and by strong process discipline.
+The division of labor at GCC differentiated various roles and sub-units whose complementary capabilities were integrated both by superordinate goals and by strong process discipline.
 The following excerpt presents an assessment that is particularly interesting because the interviewee is a woman whose experience of a relatively mature process was recent:

-A more mature process means you go from freedom to do things your own way to being critiqued.
+"A more mature process means you go from freedom to do things your own way to being critiqued.
 It means going from chaos to structure.
 It's a bit like streetball versus NBA basketball.
 Streetball is roughhousing, showing off.
 You play for yourself rather than the team, and you do it for the love of the game.
 In professional basketball, you're part of a team, and you practice a lot together, doing drills and playing practice games.
-You aren't doing it just for yourself or even just for your team: there are other people involved-managers, lawyers, agents, advertisers.
+You aren't doing it just for yourself or even just for your team: there are other people involved - managers, lawyers, agents, advertisers.
 It's a business, not just a game.
-You have to take responsibility for other people-your team-mates-and for mentoring other players coming up.
-(B developer)
+You have to take responsibility for other people - your team-mates - and for mentoring other players coming up."
+(B-7)

-Process maturity created both more differentiation and more systematic integration in three dimensions of the division of labor: horizontal, line/ staff, and vertical.
+Process maturity created both more differentiation and more systematic integration in three dimensions of the division of labor: horizontal, line/staff, and vertical.
 I take them in turn.

 As the process became more mature and disciplined, the horizontal division of labor deepened.
 The span of integration became correspondingly broader: actors developed relations with a broader set of partners.
 These relations became tighter: the coordination across groups became more rigorous.
 And they became more collaborative: mutual indifference or rivalry was replaced by active collaboration.
-These changes were visible within departments as well as between them:
+These changes were visible within departments and well as between them:

-Process means that people play more specialized, defined roles, but also that these specialists get involved earlier and longer as contributors to other people's tasks.
+"Process means that people play more specialized, defined roles, but also that these specialists get involved earlier and longer as contributors to other people's tasks.
 If we analyzed the way a coder uses their time, and compared it with comparable data from, say, 15 years ago, we'd find the coder doing less coding because of more automated tools.
 They'd be spending more time documenting their code, both as it was being built and afterwards in users' guides.
 They'd be spending more time in peer reviews.
 And they'd be spending more time in design meetings and test plan meetings.
-As for testers ... now the testers are more involved in system concept definition and requirement definition activities.
-(A quality assurance)
+As for testers [...] now the testers are more involved in system concept definition and requirement definition activities."
+(A-3)

 With process maturity, new staff functions such as Configuration Management and Process Engineering emerged, and new line/staff relations were created.
-QA exemplifies the trend.
+QA illustrates.
+(For discussion of the impact of process maturity on the role of another key staff function, Configuration Management, see Butler, Standley, and Sullivan, 2001: many of the same conclusions apply.)
 In the past, QA was often remote from the daily work of developers, arriving on the scene at the end of the work cycle to inspect the output.
 QA's role evolved with process maturity to (a) a greater focus on process quality rather than only product quality, (b) greater responsibility for infusing process rather than only auditing it, and (c) a closer and more collaborative relation with the line departments.
 QA's role in the Tailoring Cycle is a good example: